-One of the things I may never really get used to in Canada is the harsh winters we experience in places like Winnipeg – where I live.
+One thing I may never really get used to in Canada is the harsh winters we experience in places like Winnipeg where I live.

 If you live in any of the provinces above, you should and need to consider winterizing your vehicle for winter to avoid ugly surprises.

 Winter is coming.Ned Stark (Game of Thrones)

 Winter tires perform at their best when the temperature drops below 7⁰C.

 Although all-season tires marked as M+S (Mud and Snow) can legally be used in winter in most provinces, it’s not advisable.
 Winter tires are specifically made for harsh winter conditions, have more traction, and will stop quicker in an emergency.

 Also, make sure the air pressure is at recommended levels.
 Check air pressure on a monthly basis and adjust as required.

 If you have not had an oil change done, now is the time to do so!

 There are specific oil types recommended for winter conditions because they have less viscosity (thinner) and will help the engine work more efficiently.

 Batteries generally die after about 4 years of use or earlier when used mostly in hot weather.